utah-cs3550-fa25/assignments/study-guide.md

 outbound traffic ($50-100/TB), and an HTTPS certificate ($0).
 You should be able to explain why you need an IPv4 address.

-You should be able to explain the terms "instance" and "instance type".
+**Compute**: You should be able to explain the terms "instance" and "instance type".
 You should be able to define RPS and give RPS and cost estimates for smaller (say, `t3.medium`) and larger instances (say, `c5.large`).
 You should be able to explain AMIs.
 You should be able to explain what burstable CPUs are in AWS.

-You should be able to explain the concepts of throughput, latency, and queue depth, and how they are related.
+**Scaling**: You should be able to explain the concepts of throughput, latency, and queue depth, and how they are related.
 You should be able to explain why a deployment needs slack capacity.
 You should be able to explain auto-scaling.
 You should be able to explain what CPU utilization is, and give a reasonable figure for what CPU utilization is "too high".